 - More Game Ideas

 - Teapot Cake Topper

-Every party needs the obligatory supplies of paper plates, napkins, and cups but these may be the sweetest I’ve ever laid eyes upon.
+Every party needs the obligatory supplies of paper plates, napkins, and cups, but these may be the sweetest I’ve ever laid eyes upon.
 Made to look like vintage ceramics, you’ll get a completely child-safe “tea set” – 12 plates, teacups, and saucers plus 20 napkins.

 Let’s get the “partea” started!
-These super-sweet party decorations come equipped with rose-gold letter balloons and an artificial rose flower garland.
+These super-sweet party decorations come with rose-gold letter balloons and an artificial rose flower garland.
 Letters have a tiny loop so you can thread string through them—a charming backdrop for a themed tea party.

-Traditionally, a fancy English tea party centers on sweet treats and savory miniature tea sandwiches.
+A fancy English tea party traditionally centers on sweet treats and savory miniature tea sandwiches.
 Simple Seasonal has a simple “fairy bread” recipe (buttered bread with nonpareils) that looks and tastes heavenly.
-Other kid-friendly sandwich ideas might include – ham and cheese, strawberry cream cheese, chicken and avocado, hummus and carrot, turkey and cheese, banana cream cheese.
+Other kid-friendly sandwich ideas might include – ham and cheese, strawberry cream cheese, chicken and avocado, hummus and carrot, turkey and cheese, and banana cream cheese.
 I’d try to avoid nut butters and mayo as they factor into two major allergy groups.
 Then take some cute cookie cutters and cut your sandwiches into pretty shapes!

 These sweet little teapot centerpieces are great decoration ideas for setting the vibe at your tables.
 As this is a tea party theme, the kids will be spending more time at the table than perhaps they would at another party, so make those tables pop!